-Sustainability has been ingrained in our operations since the founding of our Company 50 years ago.
-Sustainability is deeply rooted in the Company's vision and in what we do every day, which is nourishing millions of people with affordable staple protein foods.
+Sustainability has been ingrained in our operations since the founding of our Company back in 1971.
+Sustainability is deeply rooted in the Company's vision and in our everyday business.
 Over time, more and more people across our Company have embraced sustainability in their daily activities.
-We believe that we can only grow if we grow together towards mutual prosperity.
+We believe we can only grow if we grow together towards mutual prosperity.
 Together with our employees, business partners, farmers and suppliers, we support local communities, the nation and the world to achieve sustainable development goals.

-We align our strategies with the United Nations Sustainable Development Goals (UN SDGs), especially UN SDG 2: End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+We align our strategies with the United Nations Sustainable Development Goals (UN SDGs), especially UN SDG 2: Zero Hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 We have set up the Japfa Sustainability Pillars to guide the implementation of best practices in sustainability across the Group and the Company.
-The pillars focus on establishing an Efficient Production System, Developing Our People and Improving Nutrition.
+The pillars focus on establishing an Efficient Production System, People Development and Improving Nutrition.